Steveorevo/cg-pws-vm/README.md

 ## Building
 Building a specific virtual machine for a given host requires running under the host operating system for the given script.

+> :triangular_flag_on_post: Code Garden PWS Edition is distributed under GNU **Affero** General Public License v3.0. *Any modified version, including use as a service over a network, requires that the complete source code of the modified version must be made available*.

 #### 1) Start by cloning this repo [via git](https://git-scm.com) to a local folder, followed by changing directories to that folder:
 ```
 git clone https://github.com/steveorevo/cg-pws-vm cg-pws-vm